 Custody of the Family Pet in a Divorce in Arizona

+You may have questions about custody of the family pet in a divorce in Arizona.
 The issue of custody of the family pet in a divorce in Arizona can derail even the most amicable Arizona divorce.
 Retirement accounts and real property may be divided without fuss, but when spouses get to the golden retrievers, it’s suddenly a war.

 According to a 2014 report in Forbes Magazine, 62 percent of U.S. households have pets.
 And according to the American Academy of Matrimonial Lawyers, those pets are increasingly becoming the subjects of custody disputes in divorce.
 Most state courts don’t see them as family members, however.

 How A Court Handles Family Pets in an Arizona Divorce

 Pets are personal property, referred to as community property in Arizona.
 As such, most divorce courts simply aren’t permitted by law to award custody of them or visitation terms, any more than the judge could award you shared time with that smart LED TV you bought right before you broke up.

 Your pet is an object, and in many cases, he’s one with negligible monetary value.
 He might be a rescue animal you saved from the pound for free, or you may have shelled out $1,000 to a breeder for a purebred.
 If that seems unacceptable to you, we have solutions to give you the greatest chance of being able to keep your pet in a divorce in Arizona.

 The court will not be eager to decide who gets possession of a piece of property that costs nothing to acquire and has no real fair market value.
 That $1,000 golden retriever is another story, however.
 If you and your spouse own a valuable pet or pets, their value would be accounted for in terms of overall property distribution.